Color Like a Designer: How to Choose a Color Palette for Adult Coloring Books

 Image above from the book, “Color Like Crazy!
 Kaleidoscope Mandala Designs Vol. 1” by Mary Tanana

 Include One Neutral Color

 Try throwing in at least one neutral color like cream/brown/gray/black/white (no color).
 You’ll be surprised to see how including a neutral or two really makes your other brighter colors POP!

 Organize your colored pencils in rainbow order, then limit your color choices to be either all warm (yellow, orange, red, pink) or all cool (blue, green, purple).

 Create Color Swatches

-Once you’ve chosen your 12 colors, test them out before you start coloring your page to make sure you really like them.
+Once you’ve chosen your twelve or so colors, test them out before you start coloring your page to make sure you really like them.
 I like to create a quick color swatch of each of my pencils for quick reference while coloring.
 You can either make your swatches directly on your coloring page if there’s room (see above photo) or you can use a separate sheet of paper.
 Try testing out different shades by coloring lightly (little pressure or single layer) and then coloring darker (added pressure or multiple layers).

 One final tip: If you plan to spend more than one sitting coloring a single page, save your color palette pencils.
 Rather than putting them away in their box, rubber band them together so that they are easy to access for the next coloring session.

 If your addiction is out of control, you’ll need books and more FREE coloring pages to download and print.

 Want more coloring?
 Check out this post on How to Color Like a Boss.